nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 05 - Handling Ordinary Files.markdown

 ##

-12. The desired list can be created by executing the command-line:
+12. The desired list can be created by executing the command line:

 	`comm -13 foo1 foo2`